DETAILED ACTION

 Claim(s) 21, 23, 26, 28, 30, 33, 35, and 39 are rejected under 35 U.S.C.
 103 as being unpatentable over Mote (US PAT: US 9479516 B2, Feb.
 11, 2013) in view of Goldberg (US PGPUB: 20160119377 A1, Pub Date: Apr.
 28, 2016).

-Regarding independent claim 21, Mote teaches: A method, comprising: receiving a query input, from an entity, (Mote − [Col. 6 5-25] Fig. 3, Fraudulent submission detector 306 may include a submission analyzer 324.
+deploying, by a cloud service provider, a machine learning model for responding to user queries; (Mote − [Col. 6 5-25] Fig. 3, Fraudulent submission detector 306 may include a submission analyzer 324.
+[Col. 8 ll.
+1-6] Submission analyzer 324 may use various routines, algorithms and the like that identify comments that are likely to be spam.
+For example, the routines, algorithms and the like may utilize trained (e.g., machine-learning) models to detect different types of spam messages.
 [Col. 13 ll.
-10-21] Fig. 4, step 404, a fraudulent submission detector may receive a plurality of -user submissions such as (e.g., ratings, comments, reviews, abuse flags, shares, likes, +1's or other social networking interactions, etc.).
+10-21] Fig. 4, step 404, a fraudulent -submission detector may receive a plurality of -user submissions such as (e.g., ratings, comments, reviews, abuse flags, shares, likes, +1's or other social networking interactions, etc.).
 The user submissions are inputs sent to the fraudulent submission detector that includes a submission analyzer 324.
 Submission analyzer 324 may use various routines, algorithms and the like that identify comments that are likely to be spam.
 For example, the routines, algorithms and the like may utilize trained (e.g., machine-learning) models to detect different types of spam messages.
 Machine learning model receiving user submission that can be fraudulent submission.)

-the query directed to a deployed machine learning model of the cloud service provider; (Mote − [Col. 5 ll.
+receiving a query from an entity, at the cloud service provider, the query directed to the deployed machine learning model; (Mote − [Col. 5 ll.
 29-35] Fraudulent submission detector 206 may receive submissions (e.g., ratings, comments, reviews, abuse flags, shares, likes, +1's or other social networking interactions, etc.) from one or more client devices (e.g., client device 202) and/or from an application store 208.
 [Col. 8 ll.
 1-10] Submission analyzer 324 may use various routines, algorithms and the like that identify comments that are likely to be spam.
 For example, the routines, algorithms and the like may utilize trained (e.g., machine-learning) models to detect different types of spam messages.
 [Col. 12. ll.
 53-67])

-intercepting, by an adversary detector within the cloud service provider, the query; (Mote − [Col. 6 5-25] Fig. 3, Fraudulent submission detector 306 may include a submission analyzer 324.
+intercepting, by an adversary detector within the cloud service, (Mote − [Col. 6 5-25] Fig. 3, Fraudulent submission detector 306 may include a submission analyzer 324.
 [Col. 13 ll.
 10-21] Fig. 4, step 404, a fraudulent submission detector may receive a plurality of -user submissions such as (e.g., ratings, comments, reviews, abuse flags, shares, likes, +1's or other social networking interactions, etc.).
 The user submissions are inputs sent to the fraudulent submission detector that includes a submission analyzer 324.
 Submission analyzer 324 may use various routines, algorithms and the like that identify comments that are likely to be spam.
 [Col. 12. ll.
 53-67])

 determining, by the adversary detector, that the entity is an adversary; (Mote − [Col. 13 ll.
 10-21] Fig. 4, At step 406, the fraudulent submission detector may analyze one or more of the submissions to detect a bad or undesirable submission (e.g., a fraudulent, spam-infested or otherwise not legitimate submission) related to at target application (e.g., one of the applications hosted by the application service).
 At step 408, the fraudulent submission detector may generate a detection conclusion related to the target applications, as explained in detail herein.
 At step 410, various services, modules, routines or the like may use the detection conclusion to alter their behavior.)